Fabianffc/Team-Profile/README copy.md

   * getEmail()
   * getRole() // Returns 'Employee'

-The other three classes will extend `Employee`.
+The other three classes will extends `Employee`.

 In addition to `Employee`'s properties and methods, `Manager` will also have: